naugtur/can-i-ignore-scripts/README.md

 Read more in [this blog post](https://dev.to/naugtur/get-safe-and-remain-productive-with-can-i-ignore-scripts-2ddc)

+> The advice provided by this tool is only to help figure out which scripts ahould make the short list.
+In terms of security - every script you're already running for months is fine.
+What you want to avoid is running this malicious script that someone just added to a new version of your dependency that wasn't there.
+And for that, `--ignore-scripts` is the remedy.

 ## Usage

 Go to the folder containing your installed node_modules and run `can-i-ignore-scripts` either by installing it first or via npx `npx can-i-ignore-scripts`